-An NCE may be granted in exceptional cases with prior approval from OICR's Deputy Director or Senior Director, Research Operations.
+An NCE may be granted in exceptional cases with prior approval from OICR's Executive Vice President, Head of Implementation Science or Senior Director, Research Operations.
 Application for an NCE must be made in writing and supported by appropriate justification.

-11. APPENDIX III: "ONTARIO FIRST" POLICY
+11. APPENDIX III: "ONTARIO FIRST" MANDATE